Everybody wants to be happier, right? Well, what, exactly, does that mean?

 Endocannabinoids: "Endocannabinoids," he writes, "are self-produced cannabis that work on the CB-1 and CB-2 receptors of the cannabinoid system.
 Anandamide (from the Sanskrit 'Ananda' meaning Bliss) is the most well known endocannabinoid."
-Basically, we have a bunch of different receptors in our brains meant to receive different chemicals from cannabis (about 85 of them, actually), and we make some of those ourselves.
+Basically, we have a bunch of different receptors in our brains meant to receive different chemicals from cannabis (about 85 of them, actually.
+With some of them being found in many products by different providers like Caliper CBD and others), and we make some of those ourselves.
 Endocannabinoids are responsible for "runner's high," so I guess that feeling is accurately named.

 Dopamine: This is our reward system.
 Drugs like cocaine and methamphetamine hit our dopamine systems.
 It's also what keeps us checking Facebook and Instagram for likes.
 Just.
 One.
 More.
 Hit.

 Oxytocin: This is our romantic bonding hormone.
 Skin-to-skin contact, cuddling and other forms of intimacy all increase oxytocin (apparently this may affect men and women differently; vasopressin might serve this purpose in men, Bergland writes).

 Endorphin: "The name Endorphin translates into 'self-produced morphine,'" Bergland writes.
 "Endorphins resemble opiates in their chemical structure and have analgesic properties.
 Endorphins are produced by the pituitary gland and the hypothalamus during strenuous physical exertion, sexual intercourse and orgasm."
 So, while runner's high is handled by our endocannabinoids, pushing through an intense workout hits the same chemicals as orgasm.